Part 1

 He manifests in us the aspects of his divine nature that constitute true contentment—love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.

-He teaches us that he is always good, his ideas and methods are always superior to ours, and his love for us is indeed unfailing.
+He teaches us that he is always good, that his ideas and methods are superior to ours, and that his love for us is unfailing.

 Together, these attributes and this understanding translate into inner beauty.